Detention of Mahmoud Khalil: Columbia University Apartheid Divest (CUAD)

 Columbia University Apartheid Divest (CUAD) was a coalition of over 120 student organizations at Columbia University that formed after Columbia's administration irregularly banned chapters of Students for Justice in Palestine and Jewish Voice for Peace in November 2023.
 CUAD demanded that Columbia stop investing its $14.8 billion endowment in companies supporting Israel's government, dismantle a university outpost in Tel Aviv, and end collaboration with Israeli universities.
 In referendums, the student bodies at Columbia and affiliated Barnard College voted in favor of these initiatives by large margins.

-CNN and The New York Times reported that CUAD became more "hard-line" in its rhetoric over time.
-On October 8, 2024, the group posted that it supported Palestine fighting for "liberation by any means necessary, including armed resistance" and would no longer "pander to liberal media to make the movement for liberation palatable".
-The Washington Post reported that CUAD had praised Hamas and Hezbollah leadership in online posts.

 Online campaign against Khalil

 Prior to his arrest, Khalil was targeted by an online campaign to have him deported.
 Far-right Jewish group Betar US posted on Twitter in January 2025 that it had given his information to "multiple contacts" and that ICE was "aware of his home address and whereabouts".
 Canary Mission, a pro-Israel doxing website, also compiled a webpage about him.
 According to an email Khalil sent to Columbia president Katrina Armstrong on March 7, the campaign was led by Columbia affiliates Shai Davidai and David Lederer, who had labeled him a "security threat" and called for his deportation.
 The New York Times said that Davidai "called on Marco Rubio to deport Mr. Khalil".
 Khalil urged Armstrong and Columbia to "intervene and provide the necessary protections to prevent further harm" and asked for legal support for himself and other international students threatened with deportation.

-After Khalil attended a protest at Barnard in early March 2025, Ross Glick, a pro-Israel activist, met with aides to United States senator John Fetterman and Ted Cruz to discuss Khalil.
+After Khalil attended a protest at Barnard in early March 2025, Ross Glick, a pro-Israel activist involved with Betar US, met with aides to United States senators John Fetterman and Ted Cruz to discuss Khalil.
 According to Glick, the aides promised that their respective senators would "escalate" attention to Khalil.

 According to Khalil's wife, he was subject to an "intense" campaign in the week before his arrest, when false claims were spread about him.
 The day before his detention, Khalil privately reported to Columbia officials incendiary statements that had inspired hateful responses and calls for his deportation, saying, "I haven't been able to sleep, fearing that ICE or a dangerous individual might come to my home".
-Zeteo reported that these included a "threatening post by the pro-Israel organization Betar in January", in which the group claimed "he said 'Zionists don't deserve to live'—a statement Khalil 'unequivocally' denied making".
+Zeteo reported that these included a "threatening post by the pro-Israel organization Betar in January" in which the group claimed "he said 'Zionists don't deserve to live'—a statement Khalil 'unequivocally' denied making".
 The quote came from a different student, who was expelled.